 Non-Resident: You can be required to file a Maryland state income tax return even if you do not live in the state or spend a significant amount of time here.
 You must file a nonresident return if you have income that derives from a property within the state, a business/trade/occupation carried on within the state, or state gambling winnings.

 However, you can be exempt from filing a nonresident return if you only earned income in Maryland but live in Pennsylvania, Virginia, West Virginia or Washington, D.C. or your Maryland state income falls below your filing threshold.
 If you don't have a legal obligation to file a return, at all, you won't have to file a nonresident Maryland return.

 If you've filed a federal tax return using a Maryland address, but have not filed a Maryland state resident return, the Comptroller's Office may have some questions for you.
 Specifically, they'll send you an Information Request letter want you to provide information about where you live and why you didn't file a return.

 If you want to dispute the state's belief that you are a resident, you'll have to provide evidence to support the fact that you did not spend 183 days in the state.
 Receipts, place of employment, other homes owned, connections to the community, and even your child's school can be used as evidence of your residency elsewhere.

 The bottom line is that residents and part-year residents will be required to pay Maryland state income tax.
 If the state has falsely classified you as a resident, it is important to dispute that status.
 You should not be required to pay taxes to a jurisdiction in which you do not reside or visit frequently.

 Call the Maryland state tax attorneys at Gabaie & Associations, LLC for help with your Maryland residency dispute.
 The sooner you call, the sooner we can help you settle your dispute and avoid the costly consequences of an unpaid tax liability.
-Call today to schedule a free consultation with our team.
+Call today to schedule a consultation with our team.